snowplow-incubator/data-product-accelerators/content/ecommerce/tracking_web/checkout.md

 {{% /tab %}}
 {{% tab name="Shopify" %}}
-To track a checkout step you can add the code below to a custom HTML tag in your Google workspace:
+To track a checkout step you can add the code below to a custom HTML tag in your GTM workspace:

 ```
 <script>